 When a mysterious disaster erases most of the world, five very different people try to survive the post-apocalyptic wasteland using their strange new abilities.
 A young couple are trapped in their domestic setting.
 Two punks wander the wasteland, pushed further west by fears of retribution.
 A video game designer, used to living the high life in the city, is stranded at a highway gas station.
 Their interwoven stories explore the human need for connection and purpose, while also discussing the effect memory has on personal identity.
 In Brittni Brinn’s introspective debut, everyone will have to come to terms with who they have become and what they have done to survive.

 Brittni’s novel, The Patch Project, was accepted by EDGE Science Fiction and Fantasy Publishing in 2017.
-The Kindle version of the novel will be released March 19, 2018, with a print version to follow.
-She is currently working on a sequel.
-She is looking forward to promoting the book through readings and events that will bring writers and readers together in an enriching and encouraging community.
+She is currently working on a sequel and is looking forward to promoting the book through readings and events that will bring writers and readers together in an enriching and encouraging community.

 A glittering debut!
 In The Patch Project, Brittni Brinn crafts a fully realized post-apocalyptic world devastated by scientific hubris, in which survivors search for sanctuary while being pursued by their own past, present, and future.
 Brinn’s characterization is compelling.
 The mystery of self-identity challenges her survivors as they wander through a labyrinthine wilderness, where they learn to negotiate the benefits and dangers of their new and surprising powers.